UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 Normally when you invoke a particular (non virtual) method in code, the build tools (at some point in the cycle) uses the object type to resolve a fixed address in memory for that specific method.
 Code does not move around in memory, so this makes sense and results in efficient code, especially if the method is called multiple times.
 This process is known sometimes known as _early binding_ and it relies heavily on object types to check that methods actually exist otherwise a compiler error is generated.
 This safety feature is one of the arguments for using a strongly typed language such as C# (and trust me, arguments do occur).

-However, in the case of _overridden virutal methods_ (or properties), as in the case of `IdentifyYourself()`, the address is **not** resolved at build time, and instead, code is added to _look it up at run time_.
-When it encounters the virtual method call, it will instead traverse down the object heirarchy to find (and cache) the last (overridden) implementation and call it. _This is polymorphism_, and for a small performance hit, it enables nimble and concise programming techniques.
+However, in the case of _overridden virtual methods_ (or properties), as in the case of `IdentifyYourself()`, the address is **not** resolved at build time, and instead, code is added to _look it up at run time_.
+When it encounters the virtual method call, it will instead traverse down the object hierarchy to find (and cache) the last (overridden) implementation and call it. _This is polymorphism_, and for a small performance hit, it enables nimble and concise programming techniques.

 As a final point, `child` is still considered to be of type `Entity` and _type safety is still enforced_.
-- You can safely invoke `IdentifyYourself()` becuase it is implemented in `Entity`.
+- You can safely invoke `IdentifyYourself()` because it is implemented in `Entity`.
 Even if not overridden, there is still an implementation in `Entity`.
-- However, you would not be able to invoke `JumpOverFences()` as this is specific to `TypeA` and *not* featured in `Enity`.
+- However, you would not be able to invoke `JumpOverFences()` as this is specific to `TypeA` and *not* featured in `Entity`.
     - An attempt to do so will produce a compiler error (that safety thing again).

 If you still wanted to invoke `JumpOverFences()`, you must only do so if you can be sure `child` is instantiated as a `TypeA` object.
 In such cases, you would need to add your own run-time check and (if safe do so) force a _type-cast_: